yostbrad/Get_clean_data_final/CodeBook.md

-run_analysis.R is and R program that performs data preparation and the 5 steps described in the Getting And Cleaning Data Peer Graded Assignment description
+run_analysis.R is and R program that performs data preparation and the 5 steps described in the Getting And Cleaning Data Peer Graded Assignment description.
+Need to have the dplyr package loaded
 1. Download the Dataset
   * If needed the dataset is downloaded and extracted under the folder called UCI HAR Dataset in the current working directory
 2. Assign each data to variables